Eight Forest Lane

 Melting Moments

-Melting moments are a traditional shortbread biscuit sandwiched together with a tangy lemon buttercream.
-This version is the Aussie classic you remember but made egg free, dairy free and vegan so everyone can enjoy this sweet and delicate cookie.
+Melting moments are a favourite Australian biscuit!
+They are made with soft, buttery shortbread filled with a tangy, creamy lemon buttercream.
+This version is the Aussie classic you remember but is completely egg free, dairy free, and vegan.
+That means everyone can enjoy these delicate, melt-in-your-mouth treats without missing out!

 I love this recipe for many reasons but a big one is that unlike many other cookie recipes it makes a relatively small batch with only 10 cookies total making it a great option when you want to bake something but don’t want to have to deal with a tonne of leftovers.
 If you need more though, feel free to double the recipe.